brandoconnor/flickr-album-per-camera/README.md

 ## Motivation

 This project was written because Flickr's organize interface has no option to sort and categorize photos by camera type.
-I wanted chromecast to cycle through only photos of high quality through nicer cameras and the only way to do this was by organizing photos into an album per camera source.
+Chromecast now has the ability when idling to cycle through all photos of a flickr album.
+I wanted to cycle through only those photos taken with DSLR cameras so organizing by camera source (via EXIF data) was my only option.
+Poof!
+This script is born.

 ## Installation